AyngaranKrishnamurthy/Analyzing-the-Societal-and-Economic-Impact-of-Drug-Use-in-the-United-States/Analyzing_Societal_Economic_Impact_Drug_Use_US_Report.md

 - **Figure 1.3**: Alcohol-related deaths by state [Access the Interactive Chart here](https://polite-seahorse.static.domains/interactive-chart-11)

-- **Figure 1.4 & 1.5**: Age-wise and time-wise trends in drug-related deaths
+- **Figure 1.4 & 1.5**: Age-wise and time-wise trends in drug-related deaths [Access the Interactive Chart here](https://polite-seahorse.static.domains/interactive-chart-12)

+- **Figure 1.5**: Time-wise trends in drug-related deaths [Access the Interactive Chart here](https://polite-seahorse.static.domains/interactive-chart-13)

 ### Key Insights
 Drug abuse is no longer an isolated issue — it is a growing public health crisis that demands attention, especially for young and middle-aged adults.